MicrosoftDocs/customer-voice/cv-docs/manage-projects.md

 3. In the **Share** panel, go to the **Access** tab, and then select **Remove access** for the user you want to remove.

     ![Remove project access.](media/project-owners.png "Remove project access")

+> [!NOTE]
+> If a co-owner has created one or more surveys in the project, the **Remove access** button is hidden for that user on the **Access** tab.
+To remove such a co-owner, the co-owner must first delete all surveys they created in the project.
+Once those surveys are removed, the **Remove access** button becomes visible again and the project owner can remove their access.
+This behavior prevents orphaning surveys and their associated response data.

 ### Ownership of survey data